James Wood (baseball)

 James Irvin Wood (born September 17, 2002) is an American professional baseball outfielder for the Washington Nationals of Major League Baseball (MLB).
-He made his MLB debut in 2024.
-He was named to his first All-Star game in 2025.
+Wood made his MLB debut in 2024 and was named an All-Star in 2025 and 2026.

-Early life and amateur career
+Early life

-Wood grew up in Olney, Maryland, and initially attended St. John’s College High School in Washington, D.C., where he played baseball and basketball.
+Wood grew up in Olney, Maryland, and played his foundational baseball years with the Olney Pirates under the Olney Boy's and Girl's Club's.
+He initially attended St. John’s College High School in Washington, D.C., where he played varsity baseball and basketball.
 He transferred to IMG Academy in Bradenton, Florida in his junior year because of the St. John’s College High School baseball program's requirement to play exclusively with their coach's travel team in the summer.
 Wood gave up basketball in order to focus solely on baseball at IMG.
 He committed to play college baseball at Mississippi State University in Starkville shortly before transferring to IMG.
 After a strong performance while playing in the 2020 East Coast Pro Showcase, Wood entered his senior year as a top prospect in the 2021 MLB Draft.
 Wood batted .258 as a senior, causing him to fall slightly in most draft prospect rankings.